 Minimize the economic impact of energy consumption on the hospital while addressing climate change and air quality issues

-- Through energy performance contracts, we have implemented a broad range of energy conservation measures.
+- Through energy performance contracts, we have implemented a broad range of energy conservation measures since 2005.
 Under this approach, an external energy services company completes an energy audit of the hospital’s buildings.
 A project is then designed to reduce energy consumption using a variety of measures, including heat recovery systems, lighting upgrades, and the replacement of boilers and chillers with newer, more efficient models.
 These improvements are funded by the guaranteed annual savings that they generate.
 Once the costs of the improvements are recovered by the contractor, the savings accrue to the hospital.

-- We’ve adopted an electronic imaging system, thereby eliminating the paper, chemical, water and plastic waste that was generated during the production of three million hard copy films annually
+- We’ve adopted an electronic medical imaging system, thereby eliminating the paper, chemical, water and plastic waste that was generated during the production of three million hard copy films annually

 - We’ve added statements regarding excess packaging to our requests for proposal for the supply of goods and services